 “Schoolyard pejoratives have no place in our law books,” said Vitale (D-Middlesex), the health committee’s vice-chair.
 “Individuals with developmental or intellectual disabilities must be recognized first and foremost as people – their individual disability should not be what defines them.”

-The bill was released by the Assembly Human Services Committee and now is poised for a vote in the full Assembly.
+The bill was released by a unanimous committee vote and now is poised for a vote in the full Senate.